-- It requires very big heat exchanger.
+- It requires a very big heat exchanger.

 Working of Gas Turbine Power Plant

 A schematic diagram of a gas turbine power plant is shown in the figure.
-It consists of a compressor, turbine and combustion chamber.
+It consists of a compressor, turbine, and combustion chamber.

 Atmospheric air is drawn into the compressor and compressed to high pressure.
-The compressed air is supplied to the combustion chamber where heat added to the air by burning the fuel and raises its temperature.
+The compressed air is supplied to the combustion chamber where heat is added to the air by burning the fuel and raising its temperature.
 The hot gas coming out from the combustion chamber is then passed to the turbine where it expands doing mechanical work.

 Part of the power developed by the turbine is used to drive the compressor and other auxiliary equipment, and the remaining is used for power generation.
-The gas coming out of the turbine is exhausted to the atmosphere.
+The gas coming out of the turbine is exhausted into the atmosphere.
 This cycle is known as an open cycle power plant.

-If the gas coming out from the turbine is cooled to its original temperature in a cooler and then it is recirculated to the compressor for doing work, such cycle is known as a closed-cycle power plant.
+If the gas coming out from the turbine is cooled to its original temperature in a cooler and then it is recirculated to the compressor for doing work, such a cycle is known as a closed-cycle power plant.

 - Wind Power Plant: Importance of Wind Energy, Working, Advantages and applications